Karthikanegouni/Karthikanegouni/README.md

 # Hi, I'm Karthik.
-I'm learning the MERN stack and working on some cool projects to improve my skills.
+Passionate about web development and currently sharpening my MERN stack skills and working on some cool projects.

 ## 🌐 Socials: